taehunk333/toPSAil/4_example/case_study_2.0/readme.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %Simulation Runtime:
-%-TBD
+%-the simulation will run about 6 minutes for its 4-PSA cycle simualton
+%-the simulation will reach a CSS, after it is finished running
+%-lowering the number of CSTRs down can help increase the simulation speed but
+% will result in less accurate simulation results
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %Assumptions:
-%-1 adsorption column
+%-2 adsorption columns
-%-nonisothermal operation
+%-isothermal operation
 %-time-driven mode
-%-pressure-driven mode (axial pressure drop)
+%-flow-controlled mode
-%-Cavenati's experimental system (Run no.1)
+%-Kayser's experimental system (Run no.1)
-%-ternary mixture (CH4, N2, and CO2)
+%-binary mixture (O2 and N2)
-%-multisite Langmuir isotherm
+%-linear isotherm
 %-LDF adsorption rate
+%-near-equilibrium operation (MTCs assumed large)
-%-50 CSTRs per adsorber
+%-100 CSTRs per adsorber
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%